 Mandatory disclosure and disclaimer language by jurisdiction

-Operational rules (death by a thousand cuts)
+Operational rules — death by a thousand cuts

 - ✓

-SLA definitions — response times, resolution times, escalation paths
+SLA definitions — response, resolution, escalation

 - ✓

-Eligibility criteria for features, programs, or services
+Eligibility criteria for features, programs, services

 - ✓